Lies They Tell Transitioning Veterans , Part 14: Veteran Hiring Initiatives are Just Propaganda

 As a function of their simultaneous ability to be guided by both cynicism and idealism, many veterans are susceptible to a Manichean world view.
 That is to say that everything is either good or bad and that there are few shades of gray.
 In this simplified view, companies are either veteran friendly or hostile.
 In practice, the world is far more nuanced.
 Just because a company says they are “veteran friendly” does not mean that it is a fit for you.
 It is up to the individual veteran job seeker to do his homework and make his own decisions.
 Variables like location, department and reporting senior can matter a lot more than the company’s brand.

-My RecruitMilitary recently commissioned a research study with ConsumerAffairs, a well-respected polling organization.
+RecruitMilitary commissioned a research study with ConsumerAffairs, a well-respected polling organization.
 We surveyed over 3,000 veterans employed at a wide variety of companies.
-It turns out that veterans who work at companies that have a real veterans hiring initiative report over 40% higher satisfaction than those whose companies have no formal program.
+It turns out that veterans who work at companies that have a real veterans hiring initiative report more than 40% higher satisfaction than those whose companies have no formal program.
 It is not surprising when you think about it.
 Companies that “get it” with regard to the veterans’ opportunity are willing to dedicate resources to being effective.
 Don’t you want to work at a company like that?